cloudfoundry/credhub-cli/README.md

 NOTE: CA with name 'default' will be used when generating a certificate credential without a named CA

 	ca-get --name <ca name>
-		Get the value and attributes of a CA
-		-n, --name 'CA'										Name of the CA to retrieve
+		Get the value and attributes of a CA (short command: cg) -n, --name 'CA'										Name of the CA to retrieve

-	ca-set --type <ca type> --name <ca name> [set params] Set the value and attributes of a CA
+	ca-set --type <ca type> --name <ca name> [set params] Set the value and attributes of a CA (short command: cs) -n, --name 'CA'										Name of the CA to set
-		-t, --type ['root']									Sets the CA type (Default: 'root') -n, --name 'CA'										Name of the CA to set
+		-t, --type ['root']									Sets the CA type (Default: 'root')

 		Set parameters by [Type]
 		-c, --certificate <FILE>							[Root] Sets the CA certificate from file